K. Allison Lenkeit Meezan

 Foothill College, Los Altos Hills, CA

-Office hours Fall 2021: Mondays 1-2PM, Tuesdays 9-10AM, Wednesday 1-2PM and 5-6PM, Friday 1-2PM Enrolled students can find a link to my Zoom office in our Canvas classroom home page.
+Drop in office hours Spring 2022: Mondays 1-2PM, Tuesdays 9:30-10:30AM, Wednesday 1:30-2:30PM (held on campus & online), Thursdays 4-5PM, Friday 8:30-9:30AM Enrolled students can find a link to my Zoom office in our Canvas classroom home page.
 If you are not an enrolled student and would like to meet with me, please contact me to make an appointment.

 Welcome!
 Geography provides a way to unravel the mysteries of the earth with the simple questions: Where is it?
 Why is it there?
 How did it get there?
 How does it interact with other things?
 I grew up in the Central Valley of California, and majored in Geological and Environmental Sciences at Stanford University.
 While at Stanford, I had the opportunity to study abroad at the University of Oxford, in England.
 After Stanford I went to the University of Cambridge, England for graduate study in Geography.